A quirky, innovative house in south Phoenix, a castle promised to a daughter

 Although it would have been interesting to have Mary Lou give me the tour herself, my tour guides did a great job.
 They had history with the castle and with Mary Lou, and lots of stories to tell.
 The woman who did the upstairs tour had been giving tours for 30 years, working with Mary Lou.
 The woman who did the lower level tour was younger and had spent much time during her childhood at the castle.
 Her uncle had been the caretaker.

-Mystery Castle is open for tours 11am to 4pm Thursdays through Sunday from October to May, except for major holidays.
-In 2015, the fee was $10 for an adult.
-Guided tours are continuous and circular.
+Mystery Castle is open for tours 11am to 3pm Thursdays through Sunday from October to May, except for major holidays.
+The fee is $10 for an adult and $5 for children aged 5 to 12.
+Guided tours are continuous and circular and run 30 to 45 minutes.
 You can join in at any time.
 When you’ve worked your way back to the starting point, you are free to wander around and explore on your own.
 Note that it is not wheelchair accessible and walkways are uneven.
 There are steep steps in places.
 The only toilet facility is a porta-potty in the parking lot.

 Mystery Castle may not be a castle or much of a mystery anymore, but it is full of interesting details and fascinating stories.
 It makes for a fun visit.